slatedocs/slate/source/includes/_KYCmerchant.md

-# KYC - Merchant: Merchant Application Validation Web Service
+# KYC: Merchant Application Validation Web Service

 The evidence is the application data to be evaluated.
 It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
 While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.